What are “supersets” when weight training?

 Another time when this technique can help you reach your fitness goals is if you have been injured and you don’t want to give up working out entirely.

 A routine that includes supersets can help you focus on the area around the injured portion of your body without having to engage it.
+Check out the video above for some information on how to get the most out of supersets.

 When you are recovered, you can start adding exercises to strengthen and tone where the injury was.